The Weyl extension algebra of $GL_2(\bar{\mathbb{F}}_p)$: Example.

 \section{Example.}

-The algebra $\Upsilon_q$ is isomorphic to the Yoneda extension algebra of the Weyl modules for a block of a Schur algebra $S(2,r)$ with $p^q$ simple modules.
-To place our feet on the ground, let us describe an example of such an algebra.
+The algebra $\mu_q$ is isomorphic to the Yoneda extension algebra of the Weyl modules for a block of a Schur algebra $S(2,r)$ with $p^q$ simple modules.
+To place our feet on the ground, let us give an example of such an algebra.

 Let $p=3$.
-Let $\upsilon_2$ denote the Yoneda extension algebra of the collection of Weyl modules in a block of a Schur algebra $S(2,r)$ containing $9$ simple modules.
+We describe the Yoneda extension algebra of the collection of Weyl modules in a block of a Schur algebra $S(2,r)$ containing $9$ simple modules.
 The $\Ext^1$-quiver of this algebra is given by

 \xymatrix{ \bullet^1 && \bullet^2 \ar@<-2pt>@{|->}[ll]_{-1} \ar@<2pt>[ll]^{1} && \bullet^3 \ar@<-2pt>@{|->}[ll]_{-1} \ar@<2pt>[ll]^{1} \\ \bullet^6 \ar@<-2pt>@{|->}[rr]_{-1} \ar@<2pt>[rr]^{1} \ar@<-2pt>@{|->}[u]_0 \ar@<2pt>[u]^2 && \bullet^5 \ar@<-2pt>@{|->}[rr]_{-1} \ar@<2pt>[rr]^{1} \ar@<2pt>[u]^2 && \bullet^4 \ar@<-2pt>@{|->}[u]_{-2} \ar@<2pt>[u]^2 \\ \bullet^7 \ar@<-2pt>@{|->}[u]_{-2} \ar@<2pt>[u]^2 && \bullet^8 \ar@<-2pt>@{|->}[ll]_{-1} \ar@<2pt>[ll]^{1} \ar@<2pt>[u]^2 \ar@<-2pt>@{||->}@/_/[uu]_(.75){-2} \ar@<4pt>@{|->}@/^/[uu]^(.75)0 && \bullet^9 \ar@<-2pt>@{|->}[ll]_{-1} \ar@<2pt>[ll]^{1} \ar@<-2pt>@{|->}[u]_0 \ar@<2pt>[u]^2 }